 Reverts

 Accessed addresses and storage keys persist in the BAL across reverts (per EIP-7928); balance, nonce, code, and storage-value changes from reverted frames are discarded.
-The floor accumulator is not rewound for discarded entries.
-Safe: the accounting over-charges, never under-charges.
+Neither bal_data_bytes nor the derived floor is rewound for discarded entries.
+The storage-value refund fires only on an explicit SSTORE back to the pre-transaction value on the committed path — value bytes charged inside a frame that later reverts are left in place, not refunded.
+Safe: the meter over-counts, never under-counts.

 Repeated writes to the same slot